indaco/predix-ec-configurator/README.md

 ## What I need to use this app?

-Below what you need to use Enterprise Connect on Predix.io and what is needed on your local machine to use this application and get started with Enterprise Connect.
+Two options are available:

+### 1. Vagrant box

-<mark>**NOTE:** If you are looking for a quick way to use this app instead to install and configure your computer, refer to the Vagrant box setup available [here](https://github.com/indaco/predix-ec-configurator-vagrant).</mark>
+If you are looking for a quick way to use this app instead to install and configure your computer, refer to the Vagrant box setup available [here](https://github.com/indaco/predix-ec-configurator-vagrant).

-### System Requirements
+### 2. Install and configure your local machine

+Below what is needed on your local machine to use this application and get started with Enterprise Connect.

 Be sure to have the following software installed and configured on your machine: